0xSimo/nfts-3d-graphs/README.md

 ![grab-landing-page](./data/graph.gif)

-The graph structure is inspired by the scientific work presented in:
+The graph structure is inspired by my co-authored scientific work presented in:
 S. Casale-Brunet, P. Ribeca, P. Doyle and M. Mattavelli, **"Networks of Ethereum Non-Fungible Tokens: A graph-based analysis of the ERC-721 ecosystem"**, 2021 IEEE International Conference on Blockchain, doi: [10.1109/Blockchain53845.2021.00033](https://ieeexplore.ieee.org/document/9680594).